Southern Knights: Publication history

 The superteam debuted in The Crusaders #1 (December 1982).
 The original creative team included three writers: co-creators Henry and Audrey Vogel and co-plotter/letterer David H. Willis.
 The team was filled out by Jackson Guice on both pencils and inks, though Guice would be penciling only on Southern Knights #2 and gone entirely after that.
+Guice's original design sketch of the titular superhero team was used as the cover to Southern Knights #2.
 The series was published quarterly at first by the Guild, a company founded by Willis and Henry Vogel for the sole purpose of publishing the series.
-Artists came and went in quick succession, but with issue #5 penciler Chuck Wojtkiewicz and inker Steve Kent came on as the steady art team, and sales became exceptionally high for a self-published series.
-After issue #7, Southern Knights was taken on by Comics Interview (a company which had previously only put out magazines), and following a half-year's hiatus, went bi-monthly.
-Comics Interview president David Anthony Kraft quickly came up with the idea of using the tagline "The #1 Super Team of the South".
+Initially artists came and went in quick succession, but with issue #5 penciler Chuck Wojtkiewicz and inker Steve Kent came on as the steady art team.
+According to Vogel, throughout the Guild era each issue of Southern Knights took in just enough money to fund the printing of the next issue.

+Most of the stories were created using the Marvel method: A 3-4 page plot was written for each issue, then the issue was penciled from this plot, and the script was written based on photocopied pages of the penciled art.

+Vogel and Willis began to feel out of their depth with comic book publishing and wanted to focus solely on the creative side of Southern Knights, so after issue #6 they began searching for a new publisher for the series.
+They first submitted Southern Knights to First Comics, which politely rejected it.
+When Henry Vogel mentioned the situation to David Anthony Kraft, with whom he had struck up a friendship a few years before, Kraft told him that he had been thinking about expanding his company Comics Interview (which had previously only published magazines) into comics, and would like to publish Southern Knights.
+Following a half-year's hiatus for Southern Knights, issue #8 was released under its new publisher Comics Interview, a new bi-monthly publication schedule, and a new tagline: "The #1 Super Team of the South", which was Kraft's idea.